 This book focuses on the needs of a global lawyer who must reach conclusions in a pluralistic context.
 Illustrations from the domestic case law of the UK, Germany, Belgium, Italy, Spain, France and the US are used to demonstrate how lawyers can combine different contexts to improve their legal reasoning.
 Operating Law in a Global Context will appeal to lawyers in these jurisdictions and beyond, as well as to students training to practice in a global environment.

-Jean-Sylvestre Bergé (Lyon University – Fellow at the French University Institut) and Geneviève Helleringer (Essec Business School, Paris – Institute of European and Comparative Law, Oxford University)
+Jean-Sylvestre Bergé (Lyon University – Fellow at the University Institute of France) and Geneviève Helleringer (Essec Business School, Paris – Institute of European and Comparative Law, Oxford University)